TimTinkers/Palm/README.md

 To demonstrate this model in action, Palm includes a simple game which tracks a player's high scores per gun as ERC-721 objects.
 The game includes a client built in the Unreal Engine and a separate Java server for interacting with the exchange contracts.
 The Unreal Engine client assets are available in the [TargetShootProject](https://github.com/TimTinkers/Palm/tree/master/TargetShootProject) folder of this repository.
 The Java server is available in the [TargetShootServer](https://github.com/TimTinkers/Palm/tree/master/TargetShootServer) folder.

-The server tracks the player's score and updates the player's record when the match ends if they've broken their high score.
+The player is locked to a small shooting area and given a gun.
+The gun displays its all-time high score, which is recorded in a corresponding ERC-721 record.
+After the player shoots the red cube to trigger the start of a match, they have 30 seconds to shoot as many red popup figures as they can while avoiding green figures.
+The server tracks the player's score and updates the gun's display when new high scores are achieved.

+After 30 seconds, the round ends and the server sees if the player has set a new record.
+Only then is the player's gun object, if they have opted for object modification, updated with the new high score.
+During the course of a match, all communication is directly between the Unreal Engine and the Java server.
+The gas and time costs of transacting with the blockchain are avoided until the player is done playing.

 <p align="center">
   <img src="Media/new_highscore.PNG"/>